Isuzu Piazza: Second generation (JT22; 1990)

-Since the Impulse weighed just 2411 lb (1094 kg) in front-wheel drive configuration and 2732 lb (1239 kg) in all-wheel drive configuration, the turbo engine and all-wheel drive combined gave excellent performance.
+The second generation Impulse was produced in very low numbers, totaling slightly over 13,000 units, with that number including the production of the Isuzu Stylus.
 General Motors, who owned nearly half of Isuzu, also owned Lotus Cars at the time.
 Lotus selected the 1.6-litre engine and transmission from the Isuzu Gemini for the Lotus Elan M100 and a following generation of that engine eventually ended up in the Impulse.
 Lotus was subcontracted by Isuzu to fine-tune the suspension of the Impulse, through selection of stiffer dampers, larger sway bars, and softer springs.
 All of the second generation Impulses had the Lotus-tuned suspension.

 A non-Lotus innovation in the Impulse was the development of the Nishiboric passive rear-wheel steering system which adjusted the toe of the rear wheels by changing the rear wheel alignment through the range of suspension travel.

 The combination of the burst of the Japanese economic bubble, rising emissions and crash safety requirements, and continued restrictive market segment changes by General Motors forced Isuzu out of the car making market and brought an end to the Impulse.

 In the Japanese market, this vehicle was sold as the Piazza from July 1991 through the spring of 1992.
 The second generation Piazza was offered only in front-wheel drive with the 1.8 L engine.
 All of the second generation Piazzas came with the Lotus-tuned suspension.
 The Japanese were also offered the Geo Storm version of the Piazza, called the Piazza PA-Nero.
 This model was exclusive to the Japanese import dealership network Yanase Co., Ltd., under a special arrangement that sold GM products in Japan.

 In Canada, the same models, with minor variations, were sold in the 1990 and 1991 model years.
 No Impulses were made for Canada for the 1992 model year.
 In 1993 the 1.8 L model was sold in Canada as the Asüna Sunfire, but only with the hatchback body.
 With the phaseout of the Asüna brand in 1993, the Sunfire name moved to a Pontiac, as its version of the third-generation Chevrolet Cavalier on the GM J platform rather than an Isuzu platform.